Q: "Free 'boondocking spots'? What's that?"

 Want to learn more about boondocking?
 Read our how to get started boondocking guide.

 There are a few things you should know/do before you try to boondock for the first time.

 Here's a little list of things to consider.

 - Batteries: You MUST closely watch your batteries.
 Lead-acid batteries should not be depleted below about 50% charge.
 You must top off your lead-acid batteries every day.
 You'll either need a generator or an ample solar array to do this.
 Do a little research on this ahead of time.

 - Tanks: Your holding tanks may limit your time at one spot.
 Simply put, the less water you use, the longer you can stay.
 Peeing outside can also save room in your black tank.
 (Not to mention this trick that will save even more black tank space.)

 - Generators: Don't use a contractor generator.
 Nobody wants to be forced to listen to that.
 If you need a generator, get an inverter generator.
 They are not that expensive these days.

 - Quiet Time: Most boondockers are not out on public lands to party.
 They are there to get away, to recreate.
 Be considerate and keep it down after 9 pm.

 - Animals: Do not let your dogs roam free and unattended.
 Only have them off-leash if you are watching them and they WILL ABSOLUTELY recall when you call them.
 No-one wants your dogs running up on their business, and especially doing their business on their stuff.
-It's extremely inconsiderate of you to allow your dogs to do as they please when other humans are nearby.
+Please understand that it's extremely inconsiderate of you (and irresponsible) to allow your dogs to do as they please when other humans are nearby.

 - Weather: Always check the weather before you go.
 Rainy days are not good moving days.
 (At worst, you could get stuck in the mud.)